Get instant quote

 Disadvantages of EDM:

-• The slow rate of material removal
+• Slow material removal rate

-• Only able to machine conductive materials
+• Limited to machining conductive materials

 Did you know we offer local sourcing for CNC machining?